 Reflections on Reconciliation

-Ten years ago our American CCN partners funded a project to capture the voices and reflections of all six Canons for Reconciliation that there had then been in the lifetime of the (new) Cathedral.
-The resulting series of filmed interviews has been viewed and used to inspire and teach very many times in the intervening years, and the films still hold so much relevance today.
+In 2014 our American CCN partners funded a project to capture the voices and reflections of all six Canons for Reconciliation that there had then been in the lifetime of the (new) Cathedral.
+The resulting series of filmed interviews has been viewed and used to inspire and teach very many times in the intervening years, and the films still hold so much relevance today, listed below in the order in which the Canons served at the Cathedral, beginning with Canon Kenyon Wright in the 1970s and building up to Canon Sarah Hills in the 2010s.

 Reverend Canon Dr. Sarah Hills